 Tattooing, Body Piercing, Ear Piercing, Acupuncture and Electrolysis

 Tattooing, body piercing, ear piercing, acupuncture and electrolysis treatment are all regulated by law.
-Any premises where these treatments are carried out and any persons carrying out the treatments are registered with the Health and Social Services Department.
+Any premises where these treatments are carried out and any persons carrying out the treatments are registered with The Office for the Committee for Health & Social Care.
+Lists of registered persons and premises are available in the downloads section of this web page.

 It is a criminal offence to carry out tattooing or body piercing on anyone under the age of 18.